 The study authors found that eating protein from various sources could help lower the risk of high blood pressure.
 Their findings appear in the journal Hypertension.

 Tracy Parker, senior dietitian at the British Heart Foundation.
-This study adds to the evidence that eating a moderate amount of protein from a variety of foods is an essential part of a healthy diet.”
+This study adds to the evidence that eating moderate protein from various foods is an essential part of a healthy diet.”

 Although This Study Was Observational

-It suggests that eating a selection of plants and animal-based proteins in your diet can help control your blood pressure and benefit your heart.
+Eating plants and animal-based proteins can help control your blood pressure and benefit your heart.
 Further research is now needed to help understand this, including different population groups with other dietary intakes.”

 Data From Over 12,000 Participants